 The Geneva Graduate Institute's original mandate was based on a close working relationship with both the League of Nations and the International Labour Organization.
 It was agreed that in exchange for training staff and delegates, the school would receive intellectual resources and diplomatic expertise (guest lecturers, etc.) from the aforementioned organisations.
 According to its statutes, the Geneva Graduate Institute was "an institution intended to provide students of all nations the means of undertaking and pursuing international studies, most notably of a historic, judicial, economic, political and social nature."[10]

-The Geneva Graduate Institute had become known in the 1930s as a stronghold of neoliberal scholarship.[36][40][41][42]
-As a result, it managed to attract during World War II a number of faculty and lecturers from countries with Nazi regimes, e.g., Hans Wehberg [de] and Georges Scelle for law, Maurice Bourquin for diplomatic history, and Swiss jurist Paul Guggenheim.
-Subsequently, more scholars would join the institute's faculty.
-Hans Kelsen, theorist and philosopher of law, Guglielmo Ferrero, Italian historian, and Carl Burckhardt, scholar and diplomat were employed at the Geneva Graduate Institute.
-Other arrivals included Ludwig von Mises, and another economist, Wilhelm Ropke.[43]
+Other faculty fleeing countries with Nazi regimes also included Hans Wehberg [de] and Georges Scelle for law, Maurice Bourquin for diplomatic history, and Swiss jurist Paul Guggenheim.
+Subsequently, more scholars would join the Institute's faculty.
+Hans Kelsen, theorist and philosopher of law, Guglielmo Ferrero, Italian historian, and Carl Burckhardt, scholar and diplomat were employed at the Geneva Graduate Institute.[56]

 With the Rockefeller Foundation ending its funding in 1954, the Canton of Geneva and the Swiss government began to bear most of the costs associated with the school.
 This transfer of financial responsibility coincided with the arrival of Rappard's successor as the school's director, historian Jacques Freymond in 1955.
 Freymond inaugurated a period of great expansion, increasing the range of subjects taught and the number of both students and faculty.
-Under his tenure, the Geneva Graduate Institute hosted many international colloquia that discussed preconditions for East–West negotiations, relations with China and its rising influence in world affairs, European integration, techniques and results of politico-socioeconomic forecasting (the famous early Club of Rome reports, and the Futuribles project led by Bertrand de Jouvenel), the causes and possible antidotes to terrorism, Pugwash Conference concerns and much more.
-Freymond's term also saw many landmark publications, including the Treatise on international law by Paul Guggenheim and the six-volume compilation of historical documents relating to the Communist International.[44]
+Under his tenure, the Geneva Graduate Institute hosted many international colloquia that discussed preconditions for East–West negotiations, relations with China and its rising influence in world affairs, European integration, techniques and results of politico-socioeconomic forecasting (the early Club of Rome reports, and the Futuribles project led by Bertrand de Jouvenel), the causes and possible antidotes to terrorism, Pugwash Conference concerns and much more.
+Freymond's term also saw many landmark publications, including the Treatise on international law by Paul Guggenheim and the six-volume compilation of historical documents relating to the Communist International.[57]

 Nevertheless, the Geneva Graduate Institute remained small during that period.
 Before the 1980s, the faculty never exceeded 25 members.

-The history of the Graduate Institute of Development Studies also involves Jacques Freymond, who founded the institution in 1961 as the Centre genevois pour la formation des cadres africains, later renamed Institut Africain de Genève, or African Institute of Geneva.[48]
-It was among the pioneer institutions in Europe to develop the scholarly field of sustainable development.
-The school was also known for the critical view of many of its professors on development aid, as well as for its journal, the Cahiers de l'IUED.[49]
+In 2008, the Graduate Institute of International Studies absorbed the Graduate Institute of Development Studies (IUED), and was thereby renamed as Graduate Institute of International and Development Studies.[58]
+IUED was founded by historian Jacques Freymond in 1961 as the Centre genevois pour la formation des cadres africains, later renamed Institut Africain de Genève, or African Institute of Geneva.[59]
+It was among the first institutions in Europe to develop the scholarly field of sustainable development.
+The school was also known for the critical view of many of its professors on development aid, as well as for its journal, the Cahiers de l'IUED.[60]

 The Geneva Graduate Institute maintains five academic departments each headed by a faculty chair.
 They are the departments of international law; international relations & political science; international history & politics; international economics; and anthropology and sociology.[64]

+The Institute only offers master- and PhD-level programmes.[67]
 The Geneva Graduate Institute offers six master programmes, four executive master programmes, and five PhD programmes.
 They include:

-Master of International and Development Studies (MINT)
+Master of International and Development Studies (MINT);

-LLM in International Law
+LLM in International Law;

-Masters of International Law; International Relations/Political Science; International History and Politics; International Economics; and Anthropology and Sociology
+Masters of International Law; International Relations/Political Science; International History and Politics; International Economics; and Anthropology and Sociology;

-PhD programme in International Law; International Relations/Political Science; International History and Politics; International Economics; and Anthropology and Sociology[52][53]
+PhD programme in International Law; International Relations/Political Science; International History and Politics; International Economics; and Anthropology and Sociology.[68][69]

-Admission to the Geneva Graduate Institute's study programmes is highly competitive, with only 14% of applicants attending the school in 2014.[54]
-The Institute only offers master- and PhD-level programmes.[55]
+Admission to the Geneva Graduate Institute's study programmes is highly competitive, with only 14% of applicants attending the school in 2014.[70]

-As a small institution offering exclusively graduate programmes, the Geneva Graduate Institute does not participate in university rankings of generalist universities.[58]
+As a small institution offering exclusively graduate programmes, the Geneva Graduate Institute does not participate in university rankings of comprehensive universities.[71]
 However, It has been ranked by a handful of rankings for specialized universities.
+In 2012, The Geneva Graduate Institute was listed among the Foreign Policy Association's "Top 50 International Affairs Graduate Programs."[72]

-The LL.M. in international dispute settlement, offered jointly with the University of Geneva by the Geneva Center for International Dispute Settlement, was ranked 2nd worldwide according to a 2012 survey of law firms conducted by the Global Arbitration Review.[61]
-This same LL.M. also consistently featured in the top 10 LL.M. for alternative dispute resolution by the specialised website LL.M.-guide.[62][63]
-The Graduate Institute's LL.M. in international law also featured in the top 10 LL.M. for public international law compiled by LLM-guide.[64]
-The Geneva Academy of International Humanitarian Law and Human Rights' LL.M. in international humanitarian law and human rights—a joint programme between the Geneva Graduate Institute and the University of Geneva—also featured in LLM-guide's top 10 LL.M. programmes for human rights law.[65]
+The LL.M. in international dispute settlement, offered jointly with the University of Geneva by the Geneva Center for International Dispute Settlement, was ranked 2nd worldwide according to a 2012 survey of law firms conducted by the Global Arbitration Review.[74]
+This same LL.M. also consistently featured in the top 10 LL.M. for alternative dispute resolution by the specialised website LL.M.-guide.[75][76]
+The Graduate Institute's LL.M. in international law also featured in the top 10 LL.M. for public international law compiled by LLM-guide.[77]
+The Geneva Academy of International Humanitarian Law and Human Rights' LL.M. in international humanitarian law and human rights, a joint programme between the Geneva Graduate Institute and the University of Geneva, also featured in LLM-guide's top 10 LL.M. programmes for human rights law.[78]

-The Campus de la paix is a network of buildings extending from Place des Nations (the United Nations Headquarters in Geneva) to the shores of Lake Geneva, spanning two public parks – Parc Barton and Parc Moynier.[75]
+The Campus de la paix is a network of buildings extending from Place des Nations (the United Nations Headquarters in Geneva) to the shores of Lake Geneva, spanning two public parks: Parc Barton and Parc Moynier.[79]

 Another section of the campus are two historic villas situated by Lake Geneva, Villa Barton and Villa Moynier.
 Villa Barton served as the institute's main campus from 1937 to 2007.[82]
 It now mostly houses administrative staff.
 Adjacent to Villa Barton, the World Trade Organization's headquarters, known as the Centre William Rappard, housed the Geneva Graduate Institute's library during that period.[83]